LennartEnns/sound-tree/README.md

 Attach the LED strip to the tree (*optional*), connect the LED strip to the Arduino Uno and the Arduino Uno to your device.

 ### Virtual Tree
-Just launch the [web frontend](./webinterface/index.html) + one of the main Python scripts and you're good to go!
+Just launch the [web frontend](./webinterface/index.html) + one of the main Python scripts and open [http://localhost:5500/webinterface/index.html](http://localhost:5500/webinterface/index.html) (or whatever port you have set).
+If the virtual tree does not display any life data, try to reload the site or click the "Connect" button.

 ## Requirements
 ### Hardware For The Real Tree Setup